mustah/mvp/README.md

 The [docker-compose.yml] file controls the setup of the containers (one for running our application, and one for running a PostgreSQL instance).

-The application container is started with the "compose" Spring profile (see [backend/src/main/resources/application-compose.properties]), which makes sure that the database is connected to at the correct URL, with the correct credentials.
+The application container is started with the "postgresql" Spring profile (see [backend/src/main/resources/application-postgresql.properties]), which makes sure that the database is connected to at the correct URL, with the correct credentials.